 Python is sensitive to indentation.
 Make sure not to mix tabs and spaces.
 All files are assumed to be in UTF;

 # coding=utf-8 at the beginning of the script is not needed.
-A Python script to be run within our environment must meet the following requirements:
+If you define a main function, do not wrap it within the

 You can list extra packages in the UI.
 These packages are installed using pip.